 Whose responsibility it is for upgrades needs to be clearly stated in the lease to avoid problems later on.
 Most likely, repairs that are your fault and in your immediate office space will fall to you.
 But what about repairs in common areas?
 What systems are in place to get a pothole in the parking lot filled?

 If the exterior of your office building is in disrepair, it can reflect badly on your business and cause you to lose customers.
 Knowing who’s in charge of such repairs can give you either the responsibility of fixing it or set precedence for you to confront your landlord.

 Who’s Your Neighbor?

-If you’re a prestigious law firm, you most likely don’t want to be housed next to a noisy bar or the official hangout of the city’s skater population.
+If you’re a prestigious law firm, for example, you most likely don’t want to be housed next to a noisy bar.
 Your neighbors can have a big impact on your business.
 If you’re a medical professional, there can be plenty of benefits to having a physical therapist, psychiatrist, or chiropractor as neighbors.
 Setting up a referral network that benefits everyone is particularly easy when you’re all within walking distance.

 Who your neighbors are can easily add or detract from your business.
 Do you have a means of recourse if your direct competitor moves in next door?
 Make sure to look at the existing clientele of the building before signing the lease.
 Discuss any issues before signing as well.

 Unfortunately, emergencies happen.
 What if you need to leave the area or your business sadly comes to a close earlier than you had predicted?
 Subleasing can provide you with an “out” without breaking your contract to rent commercial property.
 Make sure your lease includes the process for subletting, any restrictions on who you can sublet to, and what your responsibilities are as far as finding someone to sublet to, vetting, etc.